 You'll see average retirement savings, median retirement savings, top 1% retirement savings, and a retirement savings percentile calculator to rank a savings amount versus the adult population.

 Perhaps more relevantly, later see our retirement savings by age post.
 For a fuller accounting of net worth in America (including assets such as businesses and real estate equity), see our net worth research and net worth by age research.

-These numbers do not include estimated of social security value, by far the most common way people fund retirement today.
+These numbers do not include estimated of social security value, the most common way people fund retirement today.

 Americans with No Retirement Savings

-A sizable number of American adults had no retirement savings whatsoever.
-Here is the group size depending on your definition:
+A large number of American adults had no retirement savings whatsoever.

-- 23.15% of American adults had no (or negative) retirement savings even including the extended assets
+- 21.62% of American adults had no (or negative) retirement savings (even including the extended asset definition)

 Retirement Savings Percentile Calculator